cpsievert/blog/content/post/2019-04-11-plotly-4-9-0-now-on-cran.md

 tags: []
 ---

-I'm super excited to announce **plotly** 4.9.0 is now on CRAN!
+I'm excited to announce **plotly** 4.9.0 is now on CRAN!
 Go ahead and upgrade via:

 ```r
 install.packages("plotly")